MasoniteFramework/docs/prologue/contributing-guide.md

 ### Code Comments

-If you're code MUST be complex enough that future developers will not understand it, add a `#` comment above it
+Code comments should be left to a MINIMUM.
+If your code is complex to the point that it requires a comment then you should consider refactoring your code instead of adding a comment.
+If you're code MUST be complex enough that future developers may not understand it, add a `#` comment above it

 For normal code this will look something like: